FidelityInternational/credhub-tools/README.md

 # cf-tools
-Debian based container with all the cloud foundry tools
+Debian based container with all the cloud foundry tools and openssl